Square footage gets you close. Moisture load makes the final decision.

 Ceiling Height Note

-Standard sizing assumes 8-foot ceilings.
+Standard sizing guidance assumes 8-foot ceilings.

 Portable vs Whole-House